 Friends might say that you have a hair-trigger temper.
 In reality, you need assistance with anger management and handling strong emotions.
 You might also have a difficult time with stress.
 You’ve tried to handle it as best as you could, but maybe you began relying on drugs or alcohol.

 It’s not unusual for someone with undiagnosed ADHD to struggle with chemical dependency as well.
-Another aspect of the ADHD treatment program is an emphasis on mood disorder care.
-A mood disorder treatment program helps you manage depression or bipolar disorder.
+Another aspect of the ADHD treatment services is an emphasis on mood disorder care.
+A mood disorder treatment services helps you manage depression or bipolar disorder.
 Some people may also struggle with anxiety and personality disorders.